waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The same script used to initial area data is also used to keep it updated that script is the "op_area_update.sh".
 The script has a loop counter set to 100 iteration for area creation, I set this counter to 50 and run the script once a week.
+Note that you may increase your IMAX loop counter larger than 100 during areas data initialization, do NOT set it lower in that step.

-Keep in mind area data is being updated daily with "update_op_db.sh" using very small loop counter.
+To update areas data weekly edit "op_area_update.sh" and set IMAX to 50 or half IMAX value used to initial areas data.
+Keep in mind area data is being updated daily with database update script "update_op_db.sh" using very small loop counter.
 Use the following crontab entry - as "overpass" user - to update area data once a week:

 @weekly ID=opAreaUpdate /usr/local/bin/op_area_update.sh 1> /dev/null